P3 QUICK FACTS

-OIPD assist States in developing new P3 knowledge, skills, and abilities that vary by phase of project development, including policy, legal, technical, financial and managerial capabilities.
-OIPD supports research and development of tools to facilitate consideration and implementation of P3s; assists in building the capacity of practitioner communities; develops and implements Federal policy on P3s; and collaborates with State and local partners to communicate the various aspects of P3s to elected officials, transportation leaders and the public.
+The Center for Innovative Finance Support assist States in developing new P3 knowledge, skills, and abilities that vary by phase of project development, including policy, legal, technical, financial and managerial capabilities.
+The Center for Innovative Finance Support supports research and development of tools to facilitate consideration and implementation of P3s; assists in building the capacity of practitioner communities; develops and implements Federal policy on P3s; and collaborates with State and local partners to communicate the various aspects of P3s to elected officials, transportation leaders and the public.

-The target audience for OIPD assistance varies by project phase, as follows:
+The target audience for the Center for Innovative Finance Support assistance varies by project phase, as follows:

-OIPD's draft Program Plan and Road Map for Performance Years 2013-2017 which outlines OIPD's planned collaborative efforts for research, tool development, capacity building, policy development and stewardship is available on OIPD's website at: http://www.fhwa.dot.gov/ipd/p3/
+The Center for Innovative Finance Support's draft Program Plan and Road Map for Performance Years 2013-2017 which outlines the Center for Innovative Finance Support's planned collaborative efforts for research, tool development, capacity building, policy development and stewardship is available on the Center for Innovative Finance Support's website at: https://www.fhwa.dot.gov/ipd/p3/

 A key current activity in the research area is the development of comparative case studies of representative projects that highlight maturing or evolving P3 policies and practices.
 Current activities in tool development include development of an analytical toolkit to assist in understanding how to compare a P3 procurement option with the traditional approach.
 Supporting guides and a training program are also being developed.

-OIPD periodically conducts P3 webinars, both introductory and advanced.
-Recordings and transcripts of past webinars are available to FHWA staff on the Innovative Program Delivery Academy (IPD Academy) Staffnet website at: http://staffnet.fhwa.dot.gov/ipd/academy.htm OIPD also provides a variety of P3 resources on its website at: http://www.fhwa.dot.gov/ipd/p3/
+The Center for Innovative Finance Support periodically conducts P3 webinars, both introductory and advanced.
+Recordings and transcripts of past webinars are available to FHWA staff on the Center for Innovative Finance Support Academy (formerly the Innovative Program Delivery Academy) Staffnet website at: http://staffnet.fhwa.dot.gov/ipd/academy.htm The Center for Innovative Finance Support also provides a variety of P3 resources on its website at: https://www.fhwa.dot.gov/ipd/p3/